webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Walks-the-Wild-Woods.md

 ---
 aliases:
-  - Walks the Wild Woods
+- "Walks the Wild Woods"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Walks the Wild Woods
-collection: Foci
-kind: Compendium
 ---

 ## Walks the Wild Woods
 An adherent of nature magic who draws on the power and strength of trees.